It's all about details at Nobu Hotel. And the details are pretty amazing.

 Nobu Hotel even found a way to make their elevators out of the ordinary.
 Those who like a little extra security will appreciate the optical scanners that read your key before letting you call for an elevator.
 You select your floor before you get in and once inside, the elevators have no buttons other than to open and close the doors.
 That means there's no way to get to a floor without a key.

 The luxury doesn't end there.
 Since the hotel's namesake is a world renowned chef, it's only fitting that his restaurant is located on the ground floor.
-It holds the bragging rights as the world's largest Nobu restaurant, spanning 12,775 square feet.
+And talk about one humungous space, Nobu restaurant spans 12,775 square feet.
 In addition to the main dining room, there's a sushi bar and several private tables -- including three teppanyaki tables.
-With more than 325 seats, guests can indulge in Chef Nobu's signature items: black cod with miso, rock shrimp tempura, yellowtail sashimi with jalapeño and squid pasta.
+With more than 325 seats, guests can indulge in Chef Nobu's signature items: yellowtail sashimi with jalapeño, sashimi salad and vanilla miso tart.
 A 15-person bar and adjacent lounge with semi-enclosed pods is the perfect place to sip a drink before or after you dine.

 Guests at Nobu Hotel are also lucky to have access to Nobu's cuisine 24 hours a day through a special in-room dining menu you can't find anywhere else, which includes sushi and a selection of bento boxes for a customary Japanese breakfast.